apache/directory-kerby/has-project/docs/deploy-spnego.md

 ## 2. Client Side Configuration(in client side admin.conf)

 - filter_auth_type the keyword kerberos.
 For example: filter_auth_type = kerberos
-- admin_keytab: The path to the keytab file containing the credential for the admin principal.
+- admin_keytab: The path to the keytab file containing the credential for the admin principal(kadmin/<YOUR-REALM.COM>@<YOUR-REALM.COM>).
 For example: admin_keytab = /etc/has/admin.keytab
-- admin_keytab_principal: The admin principal.
-For example: admin_keytab_principal = kadmin/<YOUR-REALM.COM>@<YOUR-REALM.COM>
+- realm: The realm of KDC.
+For example: realm = YOUR-REALM.COM